 Board of Trustees

 The Board of Trustees comprises six to nine persons and is the Foundation's highest body.
-One member is appointed by the Board of the Federation of Swiss Protestant Churches (FSPC), while the remaining members and the President are elected by the FSPC Assembly of Delegates.
+One member is appointed by the Board of the Protestant Church in Switzerland (PCS), while the remaining members and the President are elected by the PCS Assembly of Delegates.
 The term of office is four years.
-The Board of Trustees ensures that the aims laid out in the Mission Statement and the Constitution of the Foundation are pursued by HEKS/EPER in a sustainable and appropriate manner, and in communion with the FSPC and its member churches.
+The Board of Trustees ensures that the aims laid out in the Mission Statement and the Constitution of the Foundation are pursued by HEKS/EPER in a sustainable and appropriate manner, and in communion with the PSC and its member churches.

-The HEKS/EPER Executive Board comprises the Director as well as the Heads of the National, International, Communications and Services Divisions and of the Siège romand.
+The HEKS/EPER Executive Board comprises the Director as well as the Heads of the National, International, Communications and Services Divisions.
 The Executive Board is responsible for all management-related operational matters that fall outside the purview of the Board of Trustees.
 It generally meets twice monthly, at which time, inter alia, it prepares matters for submission to the Board of Trustees.

-HEKS/EPER has 15 heads of department and of regional offices.
-They fall under the five management divisions namely the International, National, Communications and Services Divisions and the Siège romand.
-The five heads of department in the National Division are the heads of the Regional Offices for Aargau/Solothurn, both Basels, Berne, Eastern Switzerland as well as Zurich/Schaffhausen.
+HEKS/EPER has 16 heads department and of regional offices.
+They fall under four managerial divisions namely the International, National, Communications and Services Divisions.
+The six department heads under the National Division are responsible for programme work in the regions (Aargau/Solothurn, Basel City/Rural Basel, Berne, Eastern Switzerland, Western Switzerland and Zurich/Schaffhausen).

 The Control Committee is appointed by the Board of Trustees.
 It decides independently on those areas of the organization that it wishes to examine in depth.
 It prepares reports for submission to the Board of Trustees, it raises questions, points to critical issues and makes recommendations.
-The current members of the Control Committee are: Ueli Schwarzmann (President), Marie-Chrystina Cuendet, Jean-Luc Blondel, Susanne Stamm und Philippe Woodtli.
+The current members of the Control Committee are: Ueli Schwarzmann (President), Maria-Christina Zeller, Jean-Luc Blondel, Susanne Stamm und Philippe Woodtli.